The exact steps to take for how to get a job as a teenager, broken down into an actionable, 3-week plan.

 Why is it so Hard to Find a Job as a Teen?

-If your teen has looked for a job before and come up empty-handed, then you already know that not every teenager that looks for a job actually gets one.
+If your teen has looked for a job before and come up empty-handed, then you already know that not every teenager who looks for a job actually gets one.

 Sometimes, a teen can’t find a job because of their own circumstances.